 We Need Answers!

 For employees to be truly engaged, they must understand certain fundamental things about their work.
-Any message to your workforce that can help to answer these questions will have a positive effect on just how connected he or she feels to their job.
+Any message to your workforce that can help to answer the following questions will have a positive effect on just how connected he or she feels to their job.

-If you're not sure whether your people know have answers to the following ten questions, then your communication has some work to do.
+If you're not sure whether your people have answers to these ten questions, then your communication has some work to do.

 - What products and services does my company offer and what problem does it solve for the customer?
 How is the customer’s life positively influenced by what my company offers?